Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Miramar
+Storm damage restoration in Miramar

 Miramar is a fast-growing city of over 130,000 in southern Broward County, positioned well inland from the Atlantic and built largely over the past four decades as part of the county's suburban expansion.
 Its inland location limits direct surge risk, but the High Velocity Hurricane Zone wind standards that apply across all of Broward reflect the genuine threat: sustained winds from a major hurricane passing nearby can cause widespread roof, window, and structural damage regardless of how far a home sits from the water.
 Flat terrain, a high seasonal water table, and limited drainage capacity make rainfall flooding a serious secondary hazard in any strong tropical event.
 Storm Damage 911 connects Miramar homeowners with vetted, licensed local contractors for a free damage assessment.